Emerging Markets: Reward or Risk?

 In the late 1990s and early 2000s, EMs delivered outsized returns relative to developed markets.
 Many EM economies were boosted by China’s double‑digit growth pace and massive investment in resources, leading to what was termed the “commodity supercycle.”
 This resulted in a virtuous cycle that benefited EM countries broadly—and several large countries in particular, such as Brazil, South Africa, and Russia, where natural resources are plentiful.
 It also meant that performance was heavily influenced by the direction of commodity prices.

 However, as China began its transition to a more consumer‑led economy, that powerful tailwind of rising commodity prices dissipated.
 This has been especially apparent over the last five years as the relationship between commodity prices and EM equities weakened significantly.
-As seen in Fig. 1, EM equities moved almost in lockstep with energy prices from 2005 to mid‑2014 but have since moved with less correlation as the weight of those commodity sectors declined in the index.
+As seen in Fig. 1, EM equities moved almost in lockstep with energy prices from 2005 to mid‑2014, but have since moved with less correlation as the weight of those commodity sectors declined in the index.
 By contrast, information technology, internet and consumption sectors increased (Fig. 2) and have become more influential.